cynthiatreger/double-hub-vnet-and-ars/README.md

 - This route is BGP learned from NVA2:
  <img width="473" alt="Scenario 2_CSR_sh ip bgp Onprem range_failover" src="https://user-images.githubusercontent.com/110976272/193469646-c5256b28-8162-48ba-b627-7d89848f97d5.png">

-- As per the ARS1 learned routes from CSR NVA1, the On-prem range is no longer locally reflected but received from the Hub2 CSR NVA.
+- As per the ARS1 learned routes from NVA1, the On-prem range is no longer locally reflected but received from NVA2.
 This route will be programmed in all the VMs in the Hub1 VNET and its peered VNETs.
- Updated AS-path: Branch1 (300) > Hub2VPNGW (200) > ARS2 ASN overridden (64000) > NVA (64000)
+ Updated AS-path: Branch2 (300) > Hub2VPNGW (200) > ARS2 (65515 overridden to 64000) > NVA2 (64000) > NVA1 (iBGP)
  <img width="254" alt="image" src="https://user-images.githubusercontent.com/110976272/193474166-628a8a9e-bd44-4ad3-8d23-8bf18f969924.png">

 # 7. Scenario 3: On-prem to On-prem